Shoaib-Hacker/Spring-Boot/README.md

 Welcome To My repository,

-You have to insert Admin details manually in a database-> table-name-> admin first so that you ca login as a admin to access admin Dashboard. here is the query given:-
+# You have to insert Admin details manually in a database-> table-name-> admin  first so that you ca login as a admin to access admin Dashboard.
+Beacause i dont have have written admin creation code.
+here is the query given:-

 use stationary